Quizz1Cal/Learning-Java/README.md

 - *`update`*: performs computations for Objects
 - *`delta`*: # ms since last frame
 - *`render`*: Draws objects to screen AND THAT IS IT

+# OOP

+## Four Principles

+### Encapsulation
+- The hiding of data implementation by use of access modifiers and getter/setters, for security and clean, scalable code

+### Data Abstraction
+- Breaking down a large system into smaller components - bottom-up implementation

+### Polymorphism
+The ability to represent an object in many forms; overriding, overloading, generics etc.

+### Inheritance

 # Java Basics